kentshenlim/Replicated-iOS-Calculator/README.md

 # Project Description
 Web version of replicated iOS built-in calculator app, written to practice JavaScript, under the guidance of TOP.
+Only the vertical-screen mode of the App will be written.

 eval() and new Function() will not be used in this project.